ngohoangdailong/coronaSEIR-1/README.md

 * Nice webgui: http://gabgoh.github.io/COVID/index.html
 * Another great web based model: https://neherlab.org/covid19/
 * rewrite of this project with sophisticated code: https://github.com/cfculhane/coronaSEIR
+* Simulating epidemics (original at gabgoh.github.io/COVID/ by Vietnamese) at http://covid.rosetta.vn/

 ## Disclaimer
 This is not a scientific or medical tool.
 Use at your own risk.
 BETA!
 There might be serious bugs.